We Make Tooth Extractions Easy on Our Patients

 - Exercise or do anything to raise your blood pressure in the first 2-3 days.

-Your body starts trying to protect the exposed bone in the empty socket where your tooth was pulled immediately after the tooth is extracted.
-Your mouth knows that exposed bone in the mouth = infection, so it forms a clot that covers the empty socket.
-The goal is for that clot to fully form so the socket is protected while it heals.
-If you do things that jeopardize that process, you can dislodge the clot and end up with dry socket or another oral infection.
+Your body begins protecting the exposed bone in the empty socket immediately following the procedure.
+Your mouth knows that exposed bone in the mouth can invite contamination, so it forms a clot that covers the empty socket for added protection.
+Disrupting that process could mean dislodging the clot and ending up with a dry socket or an oral infection.

-Whether it’s because of crowding, tooth decay, gum disease, or an accident, you need a family dentist you can trust to perform your tooth extraction and subsequent dental care for the site of the extracted tooth.
-You want a local dentist who’s close to home and has room in their schedule for emergency dental appointments if you need.
-Better yet, they should focus on gentle dentistry – an ideal mix of compassion and skill.
+Whether it’s because of crowding, tooth decay, gum disease, or an accident, you need a local family dentist you can trust to perform your tooth extraction and subsequent dental care.
+You want a provider close to home, has room in their schedule for emergency dental appointments, and displays an ideal mix of compassion and skill.

-If you have a toothache and think you might need a dental treatment and/or a tooth extraction, give our office a call.
-Our staff is friendly and focused on getting you the gentle, effective dental care you need as soon as you need it.
+If you have a toothache and need dental treatment or a tooth extraction, contact our office at 513.489.7800, no matter what time of day.
+Our friendly staff is focused on getting you the gentle, top-quality dental care you need when you need it.